Carlocktography/QGIS-ESRI-Converted-Palettes/README.md

 # QGIS-ESRI-Converted-Palettes
-QGIS GPL palettes converted from ESRI styles using Nyall Dawson's SLYR tool.
+QGIS palettes converted from ESRI styles using Nyall Dawson's SLYR tool.

 ## Inspired by the work of StephSaephan.
 https://github.com/StephSaephan/QGIS-ESRI-Converted-Styles